secretzer0/lootly/README.md

 Get category suggestions for "smartphone accessories"
 ```

-### 7. OAuth Setup for Account/Inventory APIs
+### 7. OAuth Setup for Account API

-For APIs that require user permissions (Account, Inventory), you'll need to complete OAuth authorization:
+For APIs that require user permissions (Account), you'll need to complete OAuth authorization:

 1. **Check your consent status**:
    ```